27°C

 History of the Transat Jacques Vabre

-Every two years, the Transat Jacques Vabre Normandie Le Havre links the shores of Le Havre, its historic port of departure and coffee port par excellence, to various coffee destinations.
+Every two years, the Transat Jacques Vabre Normandie Le Havre sets off from Le Havre, its historical start port and France’s original coffee trade hub, heading for different coffee-producing destinations.

-• During the first 4 editions from 1993 to 1999, the port of arrival was Cartagena in Colombia,
+• For the first four editions of the race from 1993 to 1999, the arrival port was Cartagena in Colombia.

-• The finish of the 2017 and 2019 races was again held in Salvador de Bahia,
+• The races of 2017 and 2019 returned once again to Salvador de Bahia.

-• For the 15th edition, in 2021, the race finishes in Martinique in the port of Fort de France.
+• For the 15th edition, in 2021, the race finished in Martinique in the port of Fort-de -France.

-• In 2023 the anniversary edition of the race is held.
-It will once again finish on our beautiful island in the port of Fort-de-France.
+• The 2023 race is an anniversary edition and once again, the arrival will take place on our wonderful island in the port of Fort-de-France.

 Transat Jacques Vabre